All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 The FDA's Evolving Stance on Peptides

-The regulatory landscape for peptides has been shifting.
+The regulatory space for peptides has been shifting.
 In recent years, the FDA has increased scrutiny of certain compounded peptides, adding some to its "Difficult to Compound" list or questioning the eligibility of others for compounding.

 As of this writing, sermorelin remains available through compounding pharmacies.
-However, patients and providers should stay informed about regulatory changes.
+But patients and providers should stay informed about regulatory changes.
 The FDA's Category 2 list and other regulatory actions can affect the availability of specific peptides over time.

 Sermorelin is appropriate for adults who meet the following criteria: